Coconut Oil for Tanning (Why It's a Bad Idea)

 If you’re reaching for coconut oil before heading out to spend time in the sun, stop right there.
 Coconut oil should not be used as a standalone sunscreen in any situation.
 Why?
 Let’s delve in.

 The Push Towards Natural Skin Care

 There’s nothing that gets us excited quite like the push towards natural skin care that’s been happening over the last few years.
-For decades, we’ve talked about ensuring that what goes in our bodies is healthy, including natural foods, homeopathic medicines, and proper hydration—but only recently have we started talking about making sure what goes on our bodies is healthy, too.
+For decades, we’ve talked about ensuring that what goes in our bodies is healthy, including natural foods, homeopathic medicines, and proper hydration—but only recently have we started talking about making sure what goes on our bodies — sunscreens, lotions, and hydrating skincare products for example, are healthy, too.

 People are now more informed than ever about the products they’re using on their bodies.
 We’re paying more attention to those hard-to-read chemicals listed on the back of our moisturizers and choosing natural products over chemical.

-A quick peek on Pinterest reveals the plethora of information that’s now being shared about natural skin and body care, from sulfate free shampoos to homemade face masks.
+A quick peek on Pinterest reveals the plethora of information that’s now being shared about natural skin and body care, from sulfate free shampoos to homemade face masks to chemical free sunscreen.

 And at Colorescience, we think that’s fantastic.
 Our philosophy is based on improving lives with our health-forward formulas made of pure, natural minerals.
 We’re totally transparent with exactly what goes into our skincare, so that you can arm yourself with the knowledge that you’re doing something good for your body.